Eddie Miles: Detroit Pistons

 As a Pistons' rookie, Miles only played 13.5 minutes a game and averaged 5.4 points per game.
 His skill set was a poor match for coach Charley Wolff's offensive scheme.
-His play and numbers improved significantly when Wolff was fired in November 1964, and 24-year old Pistons' forward Dave DeBusschere was named head coach; the youngest in NBA history.
-Miles's best years came in Detroit ensured, when he averaged 19.6, 17.6 and 18.5 points per game in consecutive seasons from 1965-1968.
+Miles play and numbers improved significantly when Wolff was fired in November 1964 after 11 games, and 24-year old Pistons' forward Dave DeBusschere was named head coach; the youngest in NBA history.
+Miles averaged 13.7 points and over 27 minutes per game by the end of the 1964–65 season.

+Miles's best NBA seasons came in Detroit from 1965 to 1968, when he respectively averaged 19.6, 17.6 and 18.5 points per game.
 He represented the Pistons at the 1966 NBA All-Star Game, scoring 17 points, high on the West team.
-Although his scoring average fell after the 1967-68 season, he never averaged less than 13.3 points per game for the Pistons after his rookie season.
+Although his scoring average fell to 13.3 points per game in the 1968–69 season, he never averaged less than 13.3 points per game for the Pistons after his rookie season.

+Miles' only playoff appearances with the Pistons came in 1968, in the Eastern Division semifinals against the Boston Celtics.
+The Pistons lost the series in six games to the eventual 1968 NBA champion Celtics.
+Miles appeared in all six games, playing nearly 33 minutes per game.
+He averaged 14.5 points, 3.5 rebounds, and 2.5 assists per game.

+Miles played in 44 games for the Pistons during the 1969–70 season, averaging 28.3 minutes, 13.5 points, 3.9 rebounds, and 1.9 assists per game, before being traded to the Baltimore Bullets.
+After not having any serious injuries in college or during his first seven years in the NBA, Miles had developed some left knee problems before being traded to the Bullets and missed some games.

+In 479 regular season games with the Pistons over seven seasons, Miles averaged 27.9 minutes, 14.9 points, 3.4 rebounds, and 2.2 assists per game.